jgato/jgato/random_docs/working_with_subgroups_on_ZTP.md

 In order to remediate the new Policy, TALM Operator and ClusterGroupUpgrade(CGU) resources go into play.
 Basically, a new CR that makes the remediation for Clusters and Policies.
 More details on how to use TALM Operator can be found
 [here](https://docs.openshift.com/container-platform/4.12/scalability_and_performance/cnf-talm-for-cluster-upgrades.html).

+TALM Operator helps to manage usual situations about how you manage your changes.
+For example, far edge use case updates can only be made during predefined maintenance windows.
+Or, how many clusters you want/can update at the same time.
+TALM provides features about these kind of needs.

 We create a CGU that will remediate the not compliant Policy o SNO5.